 If you're interested in the schooling system, you'd be pleased to know that Ontario has a publicly funded education system.
 According to the official Ontario Government website, Hamilton has four distinct school boards that are divided into the following sectors:

-- 31 English Public
+- 31 English Publics,

-- 29 English Catholic
+- 29 English Catholic,

-- 4 French Public
+- 4 French Public, and

-- 8 French Catholic
+- 8 French Catholic.